rg-engineering/ioBroker.heatingcontrol/README.md

   ### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
+* (René) admin overworked completely with react and vite.
+ATTENTION: breaking changes in admin settings !!!
 * (René) csv-logging: path changed, one log per room now

 ### 2.12.19 (2025-11-02)